Wisdom Commands Neighbor Love and Humility

 Wisdom produces righteous conduct toward others and ultimately places a person within the Lord's favor rather than under His opposition.

-29 Don’t devise evil against your neighbor, since he dwells securely by you.
+29 Do not devise evil against your neighbor, for he trustfully dwells beside you.

-30 Don’t strive with a man without cause, if he has done you no harm.
+30 Do not accuse a man without cause, when he has done you no harm.

-33 Yahweh’s curse is in the house of the wicked, but he blesses the habitation of the righteous.
+33 The curse of the LORD is on the house of the wicked, but He blesses the home of the righteous.

-34 Surely he mocks the mockers, but he gives grace to the humble.
+34 He mocks the mockers, but gives grace to the humble.

 Wisdom produces righteous conduct toward others and ultimately places a person within the Lord's favor rather than under His opposition.